 Ribeye steaks are cut from the center of the prime rib roast therefore has mirroring flavor and tenderness when cooked correctly.

 Ribeye steaks are typically cooked at a higher temperature and require less time to cook than prime rib, making them the preferred choice for weekend cookouts or holiday meals.
+It’s why it lands on our Best Steak For Grilling list.

 As with prime rib, grabbing a “USDA prime ribeye” is the superior choice if your wallet can swing it.
 Ribeye, however is one cut of beef we do purchase choice rated steaks of; the large amount of marbling still allows for a soft and tender bite.